instayu/html-5-calander/YUI-3.10.2-Change-History-Rollup.md

 ## JSON Change History

 * YUICompressor was unable to minify the json-parse code because it contained `eval`.
-It now inserts a placeholder EVAL_TOKEN which to allow minification, then uses a post-minify script to replace EVAL_TOKEN with `eval`. [lsmith]
+  It had inserted a placeholder `EVAL_TOKEN` which to allow minification, then used a post-minify script to replace `EVAL_TOKEN` with `eval`.
+This appears not to be necessary any more, and caused a problem with the 3.10.0 CDN deployed files and was removed.  [lsmith]

 ## Node Change History